-What vote is required to approve the advisory vote on named executive officer compensation (Item 3 on the proxy card)?
+What vote is required to approve the advisory vote on the frequency of the advisory vote on Named Executive Officer compensation (Item 3 on the proxy card)?

-Under our Bylaws, the advisory vote on named executive officer compensation requires a majority of the shares present or represented by proxy and entitled to vote on the matter vote "for" the proposal.
+Under our Bylaws, the advisory vote on the frequency of the advisory vote on Named Executive Officer compensation requires a majority of the shares present or represented by proxy and entitled to vote on the matter vote "for" the proposal.
 If you "abstain" from voting, it will have the same effect as an "against" vote because abstentions are treated as shares entitled to vote under Delaware state law.